 **ProfessionalService with memberOf for regulated professions:** Halifax legal, medical, dental, financial-services, and engineering practices should ship ProfessionalService schema with memberOf referencing the relevant Nova Scotia regulator (LSO, CPSO, RCDSO, FSRA, AMF, AMM, etc.).

 **Article with author Person + sameAs to Nova Scotia professional registries:** Halifax firms publishing thought leadership should ship Article + Person schema with sameAs links to the author's Nova Scotia regulator registry entry — this is one of the highest-leverage AEO citation moves for Halifax regulated-profession businesses.
+Our recent halifax schema markup engagements informed every recommendation on this page.

 Halifax businesses serving both English and French audiences should ship separate schema for each language version of the page, with explicit inLanguage values (en-CA / fr-CA).
 Site-wide Organization schema can stay shared.
 Article, Service, Product entities need inLanguage matching the page locale.

 The most common bilingual schema bug in Halifax: same Article schema served on en-CA and fr-CA pages — Google deduplicates and one language stops citing.
 Always validate per-language schema independently.
+Want to discuss halifax schema markup?
+Our discovery call is free and consultative.
+This isn't theory — it reflects what we measure month-over-month for clients across trades, professional services, and SaaS verticals competing in Canadian search.

 **Week 1:** schema audit across all page templates.
 Identify gaps and template-level issues.